davidpxrk/beatles-top-5-songs/README.md

 ## Statement on LLM usage

-LLM and GPTs were not used in the making of this paper.s
+LLM and GPTs were not used in the making of this paper.